Plants that clean the air offer air purifying benefits to remove toxins from your home. But how do houseplants remove pollutants?

 These 10 indoor plants are the best at removing formaldehyde.
 While there are a variety of other toxins that can be in a home’s indoor air (and other plants could remove those toxins better than formaldehyde), the removal of formaldehyde is a good indication of a plant’s ability to remove VOCs to improve indoor air quality.

 Some plants are better at producing oxygen at night and removing other toxins, so see our list of the best bedroom plants for better sleep.
-And check out my course below:

 How Do Indoor Plants Remove Toxins?